Depart home for Melbourne, Australia

 Explore Auckland on a panoramic tour

 We begin our Auckland explorations with a panoramic excursion that takes in the best of the city.
 At Bastion Point, overlooking the blue waters of Waitemata Harbor, we pay a visit to the site of the Maori protests of the 1970s.
 We continue to the Auckland War Memorial Museum, a beautiful neoclassical building, and one of the nation’s most important historical and natural history repositories.
-During our visit, we glimpse a bit of Maori tradition and custom as we attend a lively Maori concert.
 This afternoon and evening, take the opportunity to see Auckland’s landmarks at your own pace and seek out a spot for lunch at your leisure.
 Your Adventure Leader will have plenty of recommendations!
 Dinner will be at a local restaurant.

 Head to Waiheke Island to visit a winery and an olive oil estate